 Here is a roundup of healthy, unhealthy and abusive relationships for you to identify the signs of each.
-The problem with toxic relationships is that they are often hard to notice.
-Even though the signs all exist, bad relationships continue to give you reasons to stay which makes one ignore all the red flags.
+The problem with toxic relationships is that the red flags are often hard to notice.
+Even though the signs all exist, bad relationships continue to give you reasons to stay even at the cost of your well-being.

 Trevor loves Chloe with all his heart but is very disrespectful of her opinions.
-He never lets Chloe make any decisions and this terribly affects their live in relationship.
-Trevor likes to be the one in control and often walks all over Chloe’s feelings.
+He never lets Chloe make any decisions and this terribly affects their live-in relationship.
+Trevor likes to be in control and often walks all over Chloe’s feelings.
 The sad thing is that Chloe knows how much Trevor truly loves her which is why she chooses to condone his wrongdoings.

 Difference Between Healthy, Unhealthy And Abusive Relationships

 Abuse can be physical, emotional, financial, spiritual and or religious in nature.
-All forms of abuse occur as a combination.
+Different forms of abuse can occur in tandem.
 For example, financial abuse may be about controlling your finances, but it’s also emotional or verbal in nature.
 However, physical abuse may be easier to notice as compared to other forms, because of its nature.

 Let’s discuss today certain markers, which must raise relationship red flags of abuse, other than physical, in your relationship.
 One important aspect to understand is that the need for love, respect, acceptance and support remains common across cultures for all genders.
-To truly understand the difference between healthy, unhealthy and abusive relationships, one needs to pay close attention to these factors.
+To truly understand the difference between healthy, unhealthy and abusive relationships, one needs to pay close attention to the following factors:

 One of the big markers of abusive behavior in relationships stems from a need to control.
 Abusers actively look for control in a relationship to exert dominance.
 He/she may strictly control your finances, irrespective of your financial independence or dependence on them.